Azure/iot-central-contoso-drive-support/README.md

 # Contoso-Drive Support Application
 This repo is an IoT Central companion experience which is part of a set of repos demonstrating a Fleet Management scenario.
-To get up and running with the full experience, visit the Learning Path [here](https://github.com/iot-for-all/companion-experiences-learning).
+To get up and running with the full experience, visit the [Learning Path](https://github.com/iot-for-all/companion-experiences-learning).

 ## Companion experience overview
 Watch a 5 minute overview of the experience